Texas Foster Family Association By-laws & Constitution

 SECTION 12

-4. The individual against whom the removal action is directed shall have the opportunity to refute any accusations and to present evidence, which will support his position.
+D. The individual against whom the removal action is directed shall have the opportunity to refute any accusations and to present evidence which will support their position.
 This includes the calling of testimony.

-5. The vote to remove a Director shall be two-thirds (2/3) majority of all members present and eligible to vote.
+E. The vote to remove a Director shall be at least two-thirds (2/3) majority of all Board members present and eligible to vote.
+The Director who is being considered for removal shall not be present during the vote itself.

 SECTION 13